TheEconomist/the-economist-gdp-per-hour-estimates/README.md

-# GDP: Per capita, per capita PPP, and per hour worked
+# GDP: Per capita, per capita PPP and per hour worked

 This repo contains the data and code of our analysis of GDP and productivity.
 The resulting article can be found [here.](https://www.economist.com/graphic-detail/2023/10/04/productivity-has-grown-faster-in-western-europe-than-in-america) To replicate the analysis, please run ['scripts/01-data-setup.R'](scripts/01-data-setup.R) and ['scripts/02-charts.R'](scripts/02-charts.R) in that order.